anvaysrivastava/CarND-Path-Planning-Project/README.md

 * Crudely layout the checkpoints to be followed by car.
 This is done in `main.cpp` from line 298 to 349.
 * Generate a spline curve using above crude points and get a smooth curve.
 Line 352 to 353 in `main.cpp`
 * Generate fine points and push it to msgJson. `main.cpp` line 368 to 394.

+Basic spline with points ahead at 30m 60m and 90m ensured that there is no jerk and I did not have to impement a PID controlled.

 ***